oroinc/documentation/user/concept-guides/pricing/index.rst

 If we enable the Merge Allowed option for all price lists available for the Customer A, we combine them all together, allowing the system to fill the empty price tiers for the lumen headlamp from other price lists in the priority order.
 The price will then be displayed as follows, where the first four price tiers for *1 through 99* items are taken from the *Customer A PL* which has the highest priority.
 As the *Customer A PL* does not define the price for 100+ items, the system then searches for the relevant price in the second priority price list, the *Stock Clearance PL*.
 It does not specify the required price either.
 Only the third priority price list, the *Spring Sale 2020 Pl*, has the required price for 100+ items which is taken by the system to display in the storefront.

 .. image:: /user/img/concept-guides/prices/merge_by_priority_example3.png
+   :alt: View all prices per tier for the lumen headlamp provided that Merge Allowed is enabled for all three price lists
    :scale: 80%

 Price Lists